 Do you live in another Nordic country and work in Denmark for a public sector employer?

 This applies to you who live in another Nordic country and work in Denmark for a public employer and concerns taxation of your earned income only.
+The information is only about this income.

 Definition of "public sector employer"